When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-4. Correct pressures: Make sure the low and high fire pressures are set properly.
+4. Adjust pressure: Have a professional verify that low and high fire pressures are set to specification.

 Error Code 14